web2py/py4web/docs/chapter-02.rst

 - the `South Breeze Enterprises demo app <https://github.com/jpsteil/southbreeze>`__ by `Jim Steil <https://github.com/jpsteil>`__.
 It is built around the structure of the Microsoft Northwind database, but converted to SQLite.
 You can view the final result online `here <https://southbreeze.pythonbench.com>`__
+- the `py4web blog in spanish <https://py4web-tutoriales.blogspot.com>`__ by Alan Etkin, wich covers the basics to start with the framework plus examples.
+It is thought as a resource for sudents and aims to provide a full web development course

 The sources on GitHub
 ---------------------